w3f/polkadot-wiki/docs/maintain/maintain-sync.md

 state of the chain at block 1 is used in the same way to build the state of the chain at block 2, and so on.
 Once two thirds of the validators agree on a specific block being valid, it is finalized.

-An **archive node** keeps all the past blocks.
+An **archive node** keeps all the past blocks and their states.
 An archive node makes it convenient to query the past state of the chain at any point in time.
 Finding out what an account's balance at a certain block was, or which extrinsics resulted in a certain state change are fast operations when using an archive node.
 However, an archive node takes up a lot of disk space - around Kusama's 12 millionth